 Playful, whimsical and fun, abstract 3D objects mockups are perfect for telling a story or adding an extra level of excitement or intrigue to your design.

-“Using abstract 3D objects in your mockup can be a fun way to highlight the shapes, colours or textures used in the design that you’re showcasing.
+“Using abstract 3D objects in your mockup can be a fun way to highlight the shapes, colors or textures used in the design that you’re showcasing.
 They can help tell the story of your designs in a playful way,” says Camilla.

-The trend that keeps repeating itself: the design world has made it repeatedly clear that repetition isn’t going anywhere!
+The graphic design trend that keeps repeating itself: the design world has made it repeatedly clear that repetition isn’t going anywhere!
 Repetition is a popular way to display smaller pieces of design, like business cards or postcards, to give them a stronger visual impact.

 It’s a tried and tested technique that is sure to increase the affect of any mockup.